dcc-ufla-graph-mining/Rust_graph/README.md

 # Rust_graph
-Implementations of graph pattern mining using rust
+Implementations of graph pattern mining using rust.